mini-kep/guidelines/README.md

 11. fail early and near to where problem is
 12. assembled by testcases (one testclass class for every single class in code under test)

+Your tests are at risk, if:
+- [ ] they have more than 5-7 lines
+- [ ] a strange cannot write a similar test just by knowing a test method name

 Learning
 --------